In the London and the South East region we have nearly 400 clubs across the four counties; Essex Met, Kent, Middlesex and Surrey.

 If you would like your club to be featured on the club directory or you would like to update details please email email@example.com

 If you are a junior player looking for a club we would recommend approaching CAPS accredited clubs.
 These clubs are recognised nationally as having a well run club which is ACTIVE and ACCESSIBLE for children and young people.

-Junior Netball clubs are included within our club directory or contact your Netball Development Officer.
+Junior Netball clubs are included within our club directory or contact your County Netball Development Officer.

 The Club Action Planning Scheme (CAPS) is a programme designed to captivate you and your netball club.
 It aims to support you to deliver a quality netball development programme and operate in line with best practice.